-- Procurement; and - Energy usage.
+- Business Continuity Plan; and - IT Cyber Essentials.

 The reports summarised the reviews undertaken in respect of the Academy Trust's systems of internal control and the recommended areas for action to address any control weaknesses identified.

 The Operations Committee is a sub-committee of the main Board of Trustees.
 The Operations Committee is responsible for all matters relating to the operational running of the Academy Trust's land and buildings, as well as oversight of the Academy Trust's catering provision and the Academy Trust's digital requirements.